Individual project, Jan 2019 – Apr 2019

 Patterns were crafted from sketches for various concepts.
 Feedback on fit and fasteners guided my refinement.

-I made my own piezoresistive textile sensors using neoprene, copper tape, and Velostat.
+I made my own proof-of-concept piezoresistive textile sensors using neoprene, copper tape, and Velostat.

 Using measurement data from Greiner’s 1991 publication, Hand anthropometry of US army personnel, each textile sensor was sized and placed at each metacarpal joint according to 5th percentile female and 95th percentile male data.